william-iclight/Cycles.Finance/README.md

 #### Restrictions on Swapping

 The project is still in beta and limits have been placed on a swap in order to control risk.
-- ICP: max 10 icp per swap, min 10,000 e8s per swap.
+- ICP: max 10 icp each swap, min 10,000 e8s each swap.
-- Cycles: maximum 3*10^14 cycles per swap, minimum 10^8 cycles per swap.
+- Cycles: maximum 3*10^14 cycles each swap, minimum 10^8 cycles each swap.
-- Swap volatility limit: each swap causing price fluctuations of more than 20% will be rejected.
+- Swap volatility limit: each swap causing price fluctuations more than 20% will be rejected.

 #### Swap fees

 Swapping fee: 1%, on a post-fee model, charged for ICPs or Cycles.
-Swapping fee usage: All ICP charged goes into the liquidity reward pool, 80% of Cycles charged goes into the liquidity reward pool (the other 20% is used for Canister gas).
+Swapping fee usage: All ICP charged is moved to the liquidity reward pool, 80% of Cycles charged is moved to the liquidity reward pool (the other 20% is used for Canister gas).

 #### Liquidity (AMM)

 Market making model: automatic market making model(AMM).
 Using a multiplicative constant K model (AB=K).
-Liquidity provider returns.
+Liquidity reward pool:
-- Liquidity providers receive liquidity reward pool assets in proportion to the time-weighted share they hold.
+- Liquidity providers receive liquidity rewards in proportion to the time-weighted share they hold.
 - [Plan] Participate in the ICLighthouse liquidity mining program and receive ICL token rewards.

 ## Usage